 Promoter: a promoter is a region of DNA that initiates transcription of a particular gene.
 Promoters are located near the transcription start sites of genes, on the same strand and upstream on the DNA

-Read Data: Raw genomic data from sequenced DNA.
+Read Data: raw genomic data from sequenced DNA.

-Read-pair: Read data sequenced from one molecule.
+Read-pair: read data sequenced from one molecule.
 This includes read1, read2, and the barcode sequence read.

-Sample: A cell or nuclei suspension extracted from a single biological source (blood, tissue, etc).
+Sample: a cell or nuclei suspension extracted from a single biological source (blood, tissue, etc).

-Targeted region: Any known, annotated, epigenetically relevant regions in the genome such as transcription start sites (TSS), enhancers, promoters or DNase hypersensitive sites.
+Targeted region: any known, annotated, epigenetically relevant regions in the genome such as transcription start sites (TSS), enhancers, promoters or DNase hypersensitive sites.
 The pipeline metrics often refer to these targeted regions.

-Transcription Factor (TF): A protein that controls the rate of transcription of genetic information from DNA to messenger RNA, by binding to a specific DNA sequences (like promoter or enhancers) that are commonly located in the vicinity of the gene they control.
+Transcription Factor (TF): a protein that controls the rate of transcription of genetic information from DNA to messenger RNA, by binding to a specific DNA sequences (like promoter or enhancers) that are commonly located in the vicinity of the gene they control.

-Transposase Enzyme: Cuts open chromatin and ligates adapters to the 3' end of each strand.
+Transposase: an enzyme that cuts open chromatin and ligates adapters to the 3' end of each strand.